Breast Cancer Research and Clinical Trials at Virginia Oncology Associates

 - Good cardiac function.

 It’s our hope that the clinical trial results will make a helpful impact and then ultimately provide an FDA-approved treatment option for this specific form of breast cancer.
+This research brings hope to triple-negative breast cancer patients for a new treatment option and renewed hope for life.

-For more information on participating in this trial or you would like to learn more about our other clinical trials, please ask your oncologist.
+For more information on participating in this trial or if you would like to learn more about our other clinical trials, please ask your oncologist.
 View the complete list of all breast cancer clinical trials available through Virginia Oncology Associates.